reconverse/incidence2/README.md

 ![](figs/genderfacet-1.png)<!-- -->

-and we can also group by multiple variables
+and we can also group by multiple variables specifying different facets and fills

 ``` r
 # incidence is compatible with the magrittr pipe operator